36-650-Fall-2021/course-project-emilyzengers/README.md

 The port number for my postgres database is 5432.

 After you import the data into the postgres tables, you can run the entire Python script in the "src" folder.
-For questions 1, 2, 3, you can input any value into the function's argument (for question 3, z must be greater than or equal to 5).<br />
+For questions 1, 2, 3, you can input an integer value into the function's argument (for question 3, z must be greater than or equal to 5).<br />

 Refer to the "test" folder to see what unit tests I ran for each of the the 5 Python functions I created.
 In the following paragraphs, I describe a summary of all the test scenarios I went through for each function.<br />